dmg-illc/linguistic-representations-visual-perception/README.md

 ## Data

-The data analyses in our experiments comes from two main sources:
+The data analyses in our experiments come from two main sources:
 1. The [Natural Scenes Dataset](https://www.nature.com/articles/s41593-021-00962-x), providing fMRI responses and behavioural judgments over multiple images;
 2. The [MS COCO dataset](https://link.springer.com/chapter/10.1007/978-3-319-10602-1_48), introducing the images used as stimuli in the NSD experiments and crowdsourced image captions.